Pay Apprenticeship Levy

 - your connected companies or charities

 You can decide how to split the allowance between your PAYE schemes or with your connected companies or charities.
-You’ll need to report how you’ve allocated your allowance the first time you have to pay Apprenticeship Levy.
-You can’t change your share of the allowance during the tax year.
+You must report how you’ve divided your allowance the first time you have to pay Apprenticeship Levy.
+You cannot change your share of the allowance during the tax year.

-You must continue to apply the levy allowance that was allocated at the beginning of the tax year if, part way through the year:
+You must continue to apply the levy allowance that was divided at the beginning of the tax year if, part way through the year: